psipred/s4pred/README.md

 The above example output of this file is located in `examples/1qys_ss.fas`.

 ### Example Run
 The following is an example run on the sequence of TOP7 (PDB ID: 1QYS) using the GPU and output to the FASTA like format.
-The corresponding fasta input file is located in `examples/1qys.fas` (this is the PDB FASTA file stripped of the 6-HIS tag on the C-Terminus).
+The corresponding FASTA input file is located in `examples/1qys.fas` (this is the PDB FASTA file stripped of the 6-HIS tag on the C-Terminus).
 ```bash
 python run_model.py --device gpu --outfmt fas example/1qys.fas > 1qys_ss.fas
 ```